TheBatMatt/Movie-Genie/README.md

 * Browse through a list of movies from one general search

-Feel free to reach out us me at: tedmjablonowski@gmail.com
+Feel free to reach out us at:
+* tedmjablonowski@gmail.com

 https://tedmjablonowski.github.io/Movie-Genie/